NEMSLinux/nems-docs/docs/accessories/temper.rst

 To receive the JSON output, type: `nems-info temper`

-Sample output from a TEMPer2:
+Sample output from a TEMPer2 with an external sensor attached:

 .. code-block:: json